 Try adding different vegetable combinations, and if your children are really adventurous try adding some chilli flakes for a little kick!

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; chop using bridge/claw safely; use a vegetable peeler safely, use a box grater safely; use the hob (with adult supervision).
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons; cut using bridge/claw technique safely; use a vegetable peeler safely, use a box grater safely; use the hob (with adult supervision).

 Large lidded saucepan, chopping board, two forks, medium saucepan, medium bowl, metal spoon, measuring spoons, vegetable peeler, box grater, knife, chopping board, serving bowls.